keltonhalbert/svelte-maplibre-gl/README.md

 Use [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) with the full potential of [Svelte](https://svelte.dev/)'s reactivity.

-:warning: This project is currently in the early stages of development.
-Features and APIs are subject to change.

 Documentaion and Examples: https://svelte-maplibre-gl.mierune.dev/examples/

 License: MIT or Apache 2.0